cloudfoundry/loggregator-release/README.md

 Once your commits are approved by Travis CI and reviewed by the core team, they will be merged.

+#### Installing Go on OS X

+Use brew and do

+    brew install go --cross-compile-all

 #### Checkout

 ```